 A preview of the live stream is shown on the Experience Dashboard

 When you're ready to add your stream to participant devices, press the green Go Live button to start your live stream.
-This will initiate the actual broadcast and enable the live stream on all participant device Mobile Views.
+This will initiate the actual broadcast and enable the live stream on all participants' Participant Views.
 The preview window will update to the actual live broadcast the same as your participants see.

 You're now ready to live host your experience.
 There are additional features below that will help with this.

 Using Streaming Minutes

 If your account is not on the Conference Plan or above, then it will utilize monthly streaming minutes.
 Once you click Go Live your streaming minutes will begin decrementing.
 The blue timer next to the live stream on the Experience Dashboard indicates how many minutes you've used during the current streaming session.
 The gray timer indicates how many streaming minutes are left on your account.

 The user has been streaming for 35 seconds and has 51 minutes and 56 seconds of stream time remaining.

 At the end of each live stream, your streaming minutes will be updated.
 Once you reach zero streaming minutes, you will need to either wait for your monthly renewal of streaming minutes, purchase additional a la carte streaming minutes, or upgrade to a higher plan.

 Minimizing the Live Stream

 As you host your experience, there will be times when you want the stream to be front and center and only allow the audience to view the live stream.
 And there will be times when you want the live stream to minimize to allow the audience to answer questions, play trivia, etc.

 The Viewer Controls with the Show Live Stream (Z) button